FAQ: Potential Unionization of Faculty

-FREQUENTLY ASKED QUESTIONS CONCERNING POTENTIAL UNIONZATION OF FACULTY AT UIS
+FREQUENTLY ASKED QUESTIONS CONCERNING POTENTIAL UNIONIZATION OF FACULTY AT UIS

 A: No. Union officials are not allowed to disrupt or interfere with faculty performing their normal work activities.
 This does not preclude making space available for meetings involving union officials in the same manner as any other requests for meeting rooms for non-departmental activities or purposes.